-During FY20 as a result of the COVID-19 pandemic, there was minimal exploration activity undertaken which resulted in a reduced expenditure outflow.
+During FY21 the Company's focus was on finalizing and submitting the EIA and as a result there was minimal exploration activity undertaken which resulted in a reduced expenditure outflow.
 Subject to permitting success and funding the Company does intend to expand its exploration programme to identify new zones of mineralization.